 In Texas, the major political parties hold Primary Elections to determine their candidates for the November elections.
 Political party Primary Elections were held March 3, 2026.

-- Those candidates who received more than half of the ballots cast in their race won that election and will represent their political party in the November 3, 2026, Election.
+- On March 3: Those candidates who received more than half of the ballots cast in their race won that election and will represent their political party in the November 3, 2026, Election.

-- For those races where there was no winner (no candidate received over 50% of the vote), there will be a runoff election between the two candidates receiving the most votes cast in the March 3, 2026, Primary Elections.
-The candidate who wins the runoff election will represent their political party in the November 3, 2026, Election.
+- On March 3: For those races where there was no winner (no candidate received over 50% of the vote), there will be a runoff election between the two candidates receiving the most votes cast.
+The candidate who wins the runoff election on May 26th will represent their political party in the November 3, 2026, Election.

 - If you did NOT vote in either political party’s primary on March 3rd, you may vote in either the Republican Party Primary Runoff Election OR the Democratic Party Primary Runoff Election on May 26, 2026.